 Boolean expressions are allowed in the WHERE clause.
-Most of the general expressions listed in Table of general expressions, can result in a boolean value.
+Most of the general expressions listed in General expressions, can result in a boolean value.

 In addition, there are the more common boolean expressions.
 Specific boolean operators listed in Table 10, take one or more operands; the expressions return a boolean value.